LibraryCarpentry/lc-open-refine/index.md

 This Library Carpentry lesson introduces people working in library- and information-related roles to working with data in OpenRefine.
 At the conclusion of the lesson you will understand what the OpenRefine software does and how to use the OpenRefine software to work with data files.

 > ## Prerequisites
-> To complete this lesson you will need to install [OpenRefine](http://openrefine.org/download.html) and download the file [doaj-article-sample.csv](https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv).
+> To complete this lesson you will need to:
 >
-> OpenRefine requires one of these web browsers:
+> 1. Install OpenRefine
-> * Google Chrome
-> * Chromium
-> * Opera
-> * Microsoft Edge
+> 1. Download a data file
+> 1. Use a supported browser
 >
-> OpenRefine has some issues with Firefox.
-Internet Explorer is not supported.
->
-> See [Setup](https://librarycarpentry.org/lc-open-refine/setup.html) for more information.
+> See [our setup page](https://librarycarpentry.org/lc-open-refine/setup.html) for more information.
 {: .prereq}